 Ben Fleischer, whose new Woodstock Healing Arts center in Bradley Meadows off Mill Hill Road started taking clients this week, sees something sophisticated in his home town.
 He’s banking that the time is right for an integrative wellness center that draws on many Woodstock talents who have been practicing their healing arts and alternative medicine in New York City more than here.
 “There’s been no public access point for the wealth of knowledge this community has,” he said.
 “Many of us have had clients traveling to Manhattan for treatment.
-Now we can work right here.”
+Now we can work right here in our mobile spa.”

 On hand will be craniosacral therapists Denise Hopkins and Vesa Byrnes, integrative physician Dr. Patrick Fratellone, certified holistic counselor Luis Mojica, holistic gynecologist Dr. Eden Fromber, reflexologist Hilal Smith, acupuncturists Charles LaBarre and Alexis Sarandon, bodyworker Victor McWind, psychotherapist Kezia Cooper, naturopathic Doctor Dr. Eli Morales and various top massage therapists, health coaches and other specialists just starting to sign on.